benetech/math-support-finder/README.md

 Users will eventually contribute content sources that work well with one or more setups.
 Benetech staff, for now, will be responsible for approving submitted setups by testing them manually and then changing their status to an approved state that will allow these setups to be live on the website.
 User ratings and comments about setups could follow as well.

-MSM is built with Ruby on Rails, CoffeeScript, and SASS.
+MSF is built with Ruby on Rails, CoffeeScript, and SASS.

 ##Setup